Bozhou rebellion: Second stage (1599–1600)

-After the rebels conquered Qijiang, the Wanli Emperor dismissed Tan Xisi and Jiang Dongzhi, demoting them to common subjects.
-On the contrary, he expanded the powers of Li Hualong.
-Li Hualong and Guo Zichang, senior civil officials, led the struggle on the Ming side.
-Li Hualong played a crucial role in overall planning, strategy, and distribution of supplies and materials.
-Another key figure was Li Rumei, who, along with Guo Zichang, mobilized Chinese and indigenous soldiers and built defensive positions around the rebel territory.
-Upon returning from Korea, the renowned and feared general Liu Ting (known as "Big Sword"), who had previous connections with Yang Yinglong's family from the time when he and his father served in the region, joined Li Hualong's staff.
+After the rebels conquered Qijiang, the Wanli Emperor dismissed Tan Xisi and Jiang Dongzhi, demoting them to common subjects, while he expanded the powers of Li Hualong, who led the struggle on the Ming side with Guo Zichang.
+Li played a crucial role in overall planning, strategy, and distribution of supplies and materials.
+Another key figure was Li Rumei, who, along with Guo, mobilized Chinese and indigenous soldiers and built defensive positions around the rebel territory.
+Upon returning from Korea, the renowned and feared general Liu Ting (Note: Liu Ting (d.
+1619) came from a military family based in Nanchang in Jiangxi Province, and his father served as a provincial military commander.
+He accompanied his father in the war against the Burmese along the Yunnan–Burmese frontier, where he distinguished himself in 1583.
+From 1585 he served in Sichuan, and between 1592 and 1593 he fought in the war against Japan in Korea.) (known as "Big Sword"), who had previous connections with Yang Yinglong's family from the time when he and his father served in the region, joined Li Hualong's staff.
 Other notable generals included Chen Lin, an expert in firearms, rifles, and cannons who had served under Admiral Yi Sun-sin in Korea, and Ma Gui and Wu Guang, known for their personal bravery.

 The rebels continued to clash throughout the year, attacking major cities such as Chongqing and Chengdu.
 The Emperor called on the rebel leaders to submit, giving them the choice to either side with traitor Yang Yinglong or kill him and retain their positions.
 He also ordered the Ministry of War to mobilize troops from Shaanxi, Gansu, Yansui, and Zhejiang.
 In late 1599, Li Hualong was ordered to move from Chongqing to direct the mobilization of forces from Sichuan, Huguang, and Guizhou.
 The Emperor also wrote letters to local tribal chieftains to secure their cooperation.
-Meanwhile, Yang Yinglong sent spies into Ming territory to destroy transportation infrastructure, bridges, and roads, and fortify his territory.
+Yang sent spies into Ming territory to destroy transportation infrastructure, bridges, and roads, and fortify his territory.
 As the Ming troops began advancing against the rebels in late 1599/1600, a number of minor clashes broke out.
 Initially, Yang's Miao warriors were successful, burning down several towns along the Sichuan-Guizhou border and temporarily cutting off some Ming communications.
 The Ming's superiority soon became apparent and they began to win and advance.
 The Ming troops were constantly reinforced, eventually reaching a total of 240,000 soldiers from across the empire, including a unit composed of captured Japanese.
-In response, Yang Yinglong attempted to mobilize indigenous warriors to counter the superior Ming troops, who were much better armed with firearms, but was only able to gather around 150,000.
+In response, Yang attempted to mobilize indigenous warriors to counter the superior Ming troops, who were much better armed with firearms, but was only able to gather around 150,000.
 (Note: Ray Huang in The Cambridge History of China, Volume 7 states approximately 40,000–50,000 rebels and 200,000 soldiers on the Ming side.)
 The Ming armies were also largely composed of local natives.